-CEQ regulations refer to "actions," "action alternatives," and the "no-action alternative."
+NEPA and some guidance refer to "actions" and the "no-action alternative."
 ADOT and many other state departments of transportation refer to "build alternatives" and the "No-Build Alternative."
-In discussions of regulatory requirements, this guidance uses the "action alternative" terminology.
-When describing ADOT practices, the term "build alternative" is used.
+This guidance notes the use of the "action alternative" terminology and when describing outlining the alternatives other than the No-Build, the term "build alternative" is used.